 - Mt Gravatt Showgrounds Trust

-- North West Queensland Regional Organisation of Council
+- North West Queensland Regional Organisation of Councils

 - South West Regional Development Association Inc.